Mukayyyy/household_fedavg/README.md

 # FedAVG for household characteristic prediction

 This code is for household characteristic prediction.
 The main code is in the  `lib`.

-If you want to directly run this code, try run this following command:
+To directly run the non-DP version, set the parameter `args.model` to the corresponding model option, and run this following command:
 `cd exps`
 `python feaderated_main.py`

----
+To run the DP version, directly run:
+`python feaderated_dp.py`

+To record the running log, try command:
+`python federated_dp.py > example_run.log`

+# Running environment requirement
+`requirement.txt`

 ## how to change